Passing data from server to client

 Refreshing data without a full page reload

-Then, connect this pipe to your Web Components properties and interactions.
+your route.
+Then, connect this pipe to your Web Components properties and

 Could be bidirectional, too (GET/POST → Response).